eiakoji-me/blog/content/posts/road-to-dsa-mastery/trust-the-process.md

 #### 🌳 Trees, Paths, and Linked Lists

-In one recent problem, I had to return all paths in a tree from the root to each leaf.
-At first, I treated the recursion mechanically.
-But then it clicked: each path is essentially a linked list being constructed as recursion unwinds.
+I was recently practicing on a problem that requires returning a list of all the paths in a tree from the root to each leaf.
+While studying the approach from Structy.net, I stumbled on a fascinating insight.
+The problem had a clue: each path is essentially a linked list being constructed as recursion unwinds.
 You either return `null` (no path), or you return a list — and prepend nodes to it as you go back up the call stack.
+In other words, a path begins from a node where a specific condition is met, and from that point, you recursively trace back to a desired start point -   you’re building a linked list in reverse.

+> Each path in binary tree is essentially a linked list, dynamically constructed as the recursion unwinds.

+The logic became beautifully simple: you either return null (if no path exists from that point) or a list, prepending nodes to it as you move back up the call stack.
-Every valid path through a tree is a *linked list in disguise*.
-That one insight made the implementation not only easier but more beautiful.
+This revelation-that every valid path through a tree is a linked list in disguise-didn't just make the implementation easier; it made it remarkably elegant.

 #### 📈 Instant Rewards